metahoof/docs/docs/whitepaper/terms-of-services.md

 You have the right to:

-- Request access to the off-chain data MetaHoof holds about your session(s)
+- Request access to the off‑chain data MetaHoof holds about your session(s)
 - Request correction or deletion of such data
 - Withdraw your usage at any time, understanding that game participation will be affected

-> _Note: Ultra remains the data controller for all wallet-related data, blockchain identities, and personal account management.
-Please refer to Ultra’s Privacy Policy for details on how your identity and wallet data are handled._

 ## **11. Intellectual Property**